Rail feasibility study to connect Ethiopia-Sudan

-CPCS conducts feasibility study for the construction of a standard rail gauge connecting Ethiopia with Sudan.
+CPCS rail advisors tasked to study feasibility of the construction of a standard rail gauge connecting Ethiopia with Sudan.

-Ethiopia, a fast-growing landlocked country, has always depended on foreign ports to do trade.
-The Port of Djibouti, for instance, handles no less than 95 percent of the country’s imports and exports.
+Ethiopia, a fast-growing landlocked country, has always depended on foreign ports for trade.
+The Port of Djibouti, for instance, handles about 95 percent of the country’s imports and exports.

-A standard rail gauge connecting Addis Ababa with Port Sudan, a Sudanese port on the Red Sea, can reduce Ethiopia’s dependency on the Port of Djibouti.
+A standard rail gauge connecting Addis Ababa with Port Sudan, a Sudanese port on the Red Sea, has the potential to reduce Ethiopia’s dependency on the Port of Djibouti.

-CPCS and its team of consultants are preparing a study to determine the feasibility of this rail gauge.
+CPCS and its team of rail specialists are preparing a study to determine if a rail gauge is feasible.

 Components of this study include: